bedobeeeee/emoticue/README.md

 1. **User Input**: You describe how you feel.
 2. **Mood Analysis**:  The backend analyzes your text to identify emotional tone and patterns
-3. **Recommendation Engine**:The harcoded loacal file containing mood-specific movie, book, and music data.
+3. **Recommendation Engine**:The harcoded local file containing mood-specific movie, book, and music data.

 4. **Curated Results**: Displays tailored suggestions based on detected mood.